rescuedragon/exight2.0/INFO_LOG.md

 ```
 sudo sed -n '1,200p' /var/www/html/exight-backend/routes/auth.js
 ```
 Paste the output.
-We’ll align it to PostgreSQL (`pool.query`) and fix any leftover SQLite logic.
+We'll align it to PostgreSQL (`pool.query`) and fix any leftover SQLite logic.

 ### [$(date)] - Micro-step 15: Inspect `users` table schema
 Run ONE of the following and paste output: